 Applicants will indicate where and how any collaborative partners/stakeholders will assist and support the project's effort to serve the street outreach population.

-Applicants may indicate whether the CoC in the community operates any rapid rehousing models for youth and their families, any permanent supportive housing for youth and their families, or refers and coordinates with the local CoC to ensure target populations have access to all of the community's resources.
+Applicants may indicate whether the CoC in the community operates any permanent supportive housing for youth and their families or refers and coordinates with the local CoC to ensure target populations have access to all of the community's resources.